 The ETIAS Visa Waiver will be very similar to other visa waiver programs around the world such as the Canadian eTA and the American ESTA.
 It will not be a conventional visa and Canadians will not need to visit an embassy or consulate.

 The online application will only take a few minutes to complete.
 Applicants will just need to enter information such as their name, date of birth, address, passport details, and travel plans.
 They will also need to make a payment using a credit or debit card.

 The vast majority of applications will be quickly approved.
-ETIAS Visa Waivers will be valid for 3 years and will allow Canadians to spend a maximum of 90 days in the zone (in any 180-day period).
-ETIAS will allow travelers to enter all of the countries in the region.
+ETIAS visa waivers will be valid for 3 years and will allow Canadians to spend a maximum of 90 days in the zone (in any 180-day period).
+ETIAS will allow travellers to enter all of the countries in the region.